Enhancing grassland ecosystems while sustaining private, profitable ranching

 General work hours: Monday through Saturday.
 Hours will vary depending on the season and activities.
 The regular day off is Sunday.

-Housing and Meals: An apartment, with a kitchen and laundry, is furnished at the ranch and includes all housing items.
+Housing and Meals: An apartment, equipped with a kitchen and laundry facilities, is furnished at the ranch and includes all necessary housing items.
 Beef will be available for the intern.
 Housing is to be cared for and kept clean.
 Visitors are welcome.
-A dog may be allowed with prior approval.
+A dog may be allowed, provided prior approval is obtained.

 Cell Phone Service: Viaero cell phone service.
-Internet and a landline are available in the apartment.
+An internet connection and a landline are available in the apartment.

 Vehicles: Ranch vehicles will be provided for ranch-related work.